 12 of 15

 Easy Bow Tie Quilt Block Pattern in 3 Sizes

-10" Buckeye Beauty Quilt Block Pattern
+Buckeye Beauty Quilt Block Pattern—10" Block

-12" Cactus Pot Quilt Block Pattern
+Cactus Pot Quilt Block Pattern—12" Blocks

-12" Patchwork Cat Quilt Block Pattern
+Patchwork Cat Quilt Block Pattern—12" Blocks

-I've had lots of requests for a patchwork cat quilt block.
-This one is my take on the patchwork cat variations that have become pretty much traditional in recent years, and slightly different from a paper pieced cat pattern I drafted long ago.
+This is a take on the patchwork cat variations that have become pretty much traditional in recent years, and slightly different from a paper pieced cat pattern.
 You can dress the kitty up or down as suits you.
-It finishes at 12-inches square, and is a cinch to assemble.Continue to 20 of 21 below.
+It finishes at 12" square and is a cinch to assemble.